JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 **What if $f$ is a neural network and the parameters are weights of the neural network?**

 That is the intuition that defines the [Deep Equilibrium Models](https://arxiv.org/abs/1909.01377), where $x_{ss}$ is the prediction from the model.
-That is also why DEQs are analogous to infinitely-deep networks.
+This is why DEQs are referred to as infinitely-deep networks.
 Now, if the weights are such that $x_{ss}$ is divergent towards infinity, those weights would have a very large cost in their predictions and thus the weights will naturally be driven away from such solutions.
 This makes such a structure
 $x_{n+1} = NN(x_n)$ naturally inclined to learn convergent steady state behavior.

-[though this line of thought leaves open some interesting alternatives: what neural networks prevent oscillations and chaos?
+[Note: this line of thought leaves open some interesting alternatives: what neural networks prevent oscillations and chaos?
 Or new loss functions?
 Etc. We'll leave that for you to figure out.]

 ## But why are DEQs interesting for machine learning?